Introduction

 Competency Areas Where There Is Room for Growth

 The health outcomes of a patient depend greatly on whether the patient is trusting the nurse with their care, adhering to the treatment and recommendations as much as possible.
 This can only be achieved through nurses’ mastering of the health delivery system’s core competencies – specifically, their cultural aspect.
-Kaihlanen et al. (2019) explicitly state that “a lack of cultural understanding increases negative attitudes towards cross-cultural care and also affects healthcare professionals’ perceived preparedness to take care of culturally diverse patients” (p.
+“A lack of cultural understanding increases negative attitudes towards cross-cultural care and also affects healthcare professionals’ perceived preparedness to take care of culturally diverse patients,” according to Kaihlanen et al. (2019) (p.
 2).
 Proper cultural care includes a deep understanding of different social insights from a wide variety of national backgrounds combined with immersive knowledge of the most important traditions and particular qualities of various communities.

 My experience of working with a diverse patient population makes me understand that to employ proper care one, indeed, must master ethical competencies, as well.
-The ethical basis of the professional activity of a nurse lies in the concepts of humanity and mercy.
+The ideas of humanity and mercy serve as the ethical cornerstone of a nurse’s work.
 Markey (2020) makes a good point that “examining cultural competence development through a moral reasoning lens can help empower nurses” (p.
 2).
 Thus, I strive to learn as much as possible about the various aspects of ethical approaches so that I can employ this knowledge in my future work.

 Scholarly Activities to Help Achieve NP Competencies